Directory bookmarks with Zsh

 }

-In ❷, we extract the directory name from the key by removing the length and the null character at the beginning.
-Then, we check if the extracted directory name matches the file name we have been provided.
-Again, (#b) just activates backreferences.
+In ❷, we extract the directory name from the key by stripping the length and null character prefix.
+Then, we check if the extracted directory name matches the provided filename.
+Again, (#b) activates backreferences.
 With extended globbing, we can use the “or” operator, |.

 Easy typing#